CE's speech at National Day reception (with photos/video)

 Distinguished guests, fellow citizens,

-May I wish our country continued prosperity and progress, Hong Kong social harmony and stability, and everyone a happy National Day and Mid-Autumn Festival.
+May I wish our country prosperity and vibrancy, Hong Kong social harmony and stability, Hong Kong people a joyous celebration with their families, and everyone good health and all the best.
+Thank you.

 Issued at HKT 10:02